-- A) The Associated Students Chief Operations Officer is a position tasked with overseeing the operations and initiatives of the Association, as it pertains to progress towards completion of goals outlined in recent and future A.S.
+- A) The Associated Students Chief Operations Officer is a position tasked with overseeing the operations and initiatives of the Association with members of the Strategic Operations Of ice, as it pertains to progress towards completion of goals outlined in recent and future A.S.
 Strategic Plans.
-The Chief Operations Officer is the chief advocate and record keeper for all goals on the current Strategic Plan. - B) Duties and Powers of the Chief Operations Officer: - 1) Keep track of progress toward goals and initiatives undertaken by entities within the Associated, as outlined in previous A.S. strategic plans, through various metrics including but not limited to: Associated Students wide surveys, Undergraduate wide surveys, staff surveys, student employee surveys, progress reports, and meetings with entities and staff.
+The strategic operations of ice is the lead advocate and record keeper for all goals on the current Strategic Plan. - B) The Chief Operations Officer shall: - 1) Keep track of progress toward goals and initiatives undertaken by entities within the Associated, as outlined in previous A.S. strategic plans, through various metrics including but not limited to: Associated Students wide surveys, Undergraduate wide surveys, staff surveys, student employee surveys, progress reports, and meetings with entities and staff.
 Ensure that this record is passed on to the next Chief. - 2) Maintain a current record of relevant legislations and initiatives passed by the A.S.
 Senate to various A.S. strategic plans. - 3) Work with the Office of the President, the Office of the Internal Vice President, and the A.S.
 Office of the Controller to oversee and advocate for progress toward the completion of the current A.S.
 Strategic Plan, as well as offer insight into long-term goals. - 4) Shall complete an annual update report on the various A.S. strategic plans.
 During this report, small changes may be made to the current Strategic Plan to add any new and immediately pressing goals.
 No goals may be removed before the end of the Strategic Plan as outlined within the plan.
 Any additions must be confirmed by both agreement from the Chief of Operations Officer and a Senate vote.
 This report must be both written and presented to the Senate. - 5) At the beginning of each school year, by Week 5 of Fall Quarter, send out a poll to all entities to assess current interest on each goal within the current Strategic Plan. - a) Organize year-long entity commitments for each goal.
-These commitments must be reflected. - b) Encourage entities to continue on the same goals year-to-year when applicable. - c) Facilitate communication between entity collaboration under the same goal. - d) When a Strategic Plan goal has no BCU collaborator commitments for a year, the Chief of Operations Officer is responsible for recruiting entity interest toward said goal to the best of their abilities, regardless of previous years' interest in this goal. - 6) Ensure awareness of the A.S.
-Strategic Plan among all entities, elected leadership, staff, and the student body, when applicable. - a) By week 3 of Winter quarter, hold an AS Long-Term Planning Town Hall, where
+These commitments must be reflected. - b) Encourage entities to continue on the same goals year-to-year when applicable.